kuyeseraAi/kai/README.md

 # kai
-Website for the Kuyesera AI Lab
+Website for the KAI Lab